directdemocracy-vote/doc/trust.md

     description: public key of the trusted citizen
     type: string
     contentEncoding: base64
-  trust:
-    description: level of confidence of the truster on the existance of the citizen, uniqueness and accuracy of the citizen card
-    type: number
-    minimum: 0
   valididy:
     description: duration expressed in seconds after which this trust should be considered invalid
     type: integer
-  comment:
-    description: justification of the trust value
-    type: string
 ```

 ## example